 After being charged with a crime you will face an arraignment, which is also known as the first appearance.
 This first stage of the criminal process is to ensure that your constitutional rights are met.
 The charges and consequences you are facing are explained in detail.
 This process was initially put in place for individuals with literacy issues, comprehension, and language barriers.
 Prosecutors are usually known to encourage most defendants to plead guilty for less jail time or in accordance with the statistics of like crimes.
 You must keep in mind that the prosecution works on behalf of Minnesota state and not the defendant.
 Guilty pleas close their cases automatically.
 The defendant is the one that either benefits or suffers from their plea.
 It is imperative that you make your plea in accordance with the charges and evidence presented against you.
 Obtaining legal representation may be the best way to ensure your due process.
 During this first appearance, a public defender will be assigned to you if you cannot afford to retain private legal services.

 A pretrial conference is a meeting that is held usually about 30 days before the trial between the plaintiff, judge, prosecutor, and defense counsel.
 This meeting is the perfect platform to ensure that all evidence, charges, witnesses, and motions are legitimate.
 On some occasions, there is sufficient evidence presented to drop the case or acquire a conviction.
 Plea bargaining may come into play at this point based on what is discussed.
 Other parties may also be invited to this preliminary meeting as well at the discretion of the judge.
 Deadlines are set in place for the discovery process, serving or filing motions, plea bargaining, and trial proceedings.
-There are times that a judge may schedule another pretrial conference before determining whether a trial is necessary.
+There are times when a judge may schedule another pretrial conference before determining whether a trial is necessary.
 Avoiding having to go to trial may or may not be in your best interest.
-You want to make sure that your defense team diligently seeks ways to decrease the criminal punishment or discredits the evidence brought against you altogether.
+You want to make sure that your defense team diligently seeks ways to decrease criminal punishment or discredits the evidence brought against you altogether.
 The decision to go to court should be one based on facts and in accordance with Minnesota law.

 There is a common misconception that if the complaining party in a criminal case does not want to cooperate with the prosecution or does not want to continue to press charges then the case will be dismissed.
 In reality, once someone complains to law enforcement, they have no ability to control how the case will proceed through the criminal justice system.
 Ultimately, it will be up to the County Attorney or City Prosecutor to determine whether a criminal case will proceed.
 Some complaining parties believe they can stop a prosecution from going forward by refusing to testify.
 What these people do not understand is that the County Attorneys and City Prosecutors have the ability to compel witness testimony through the subpoena process.
 If a witness disobeys a subpoena and refuses to testify, they can face serious consequences including fines and jail time.
 Rather than try to manipulate the outcome of a criminal case by refusing to cooperate or trying to drop charges, one should seek the advice of an experienced criminal defense attorney.
 By working within the system through an experienced attorney, you will have a greater chance of achieving your goal and having the charges dismissed.